Planoise: Shops and services

 The sector has two post offices, two medical centers, an ANPE agency, a CAF agency (family allowance), one Treasury, and other services.
 The wood boiler is the only industrial infrastructure in the sector.

 Employment

-At the last census (1999), Planoise had 8,530 workers, 40% of the population of the area.
-Most of the workers are in the Tertiary sector of the economy (administration, education, health, shops, services, and transportation).
+At the last census (1999), Planoise had 8,530 workers, 40% of the area's population.
+Most workers are in the Tertiary sector of the economy (administration, education, health, shops, services, and transportation).
 The unemployment rate was 25% for the total population and 40% for those aged 18–24 years in 1999.

 Demographics

-The area had 20,700 inhabitants at the last census in 1999.
+The area had 15,378 inhabitants in 2018.
 If Planoise became a city, it would be the third largest of the département and fourth of the region, after Besançon (117,080), Belfort (50,836), and Montbéliard (26,535).
 The population peaked in 1989 at 21,300 inhabitants.

 Planoise was a partially uninhabited rural zone for many years; the population boom of the 1960s changed the sector.
 Today, Planoise is the largest sector of Besançon, ahead of Chaprais (15,500) and the center of Besançon (10.000 inhabitants).
 The area continues its demographic expansion.